arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 **Example**

-If the original zip code is
+If the original zip code is:

     50674

-it will be replaced by (for example)
+... it will be replaced by e.g.:

     98146

-If the original zip code is
+If the original zip code is:

     SA34-EA

-it will be replaced by (for example)
+... it will be replaced by e.g.:

     OW91-JI

-Please note that this will generate random zip code value.
-Therefore there is a chance that it will destroy uniqueness.
+Note that this will generate random zip code.
+Therefore there is a chance generate the same zip code value multiple times, which can cause unique constraint violations if a unique index is or will be used on the zip code attribute.

-### datetime (Enterprise)
+### Datetime

 This masking replaces the value of the attribute with a random date.